LMPC Certificate Registration for Importers & Manufacturers

 Difference Between the Two

 The nature of the activity is the primary difference.
 Packer LMPC handles domestic operations, whereas importer LMPC deals with bringing pre-packaged goods into India.
-For locally prepared goods, manufacturer registration under LMPC covers domestic entities packing or manufacturing pre-packaged goods to ensure labeling compliance.
+For locally prepared goods, manufacturer registration under LMPC covers domestic entities packing or manufacturing pre-packaged goods to ensure labelling compliance.

-Who Needs It
+Who Needs an LMPC Certificate

 Any company that deals with prepackaged commodities must register with the LMPC.
 This includes manufacturers creating packaged goods, packers engaged in filling or repacking operations, and businesses importing completed goods.